-MTI or Dangerous Occurrence will not show Project Type field as only Scheme Projects can be selected from the drop down.
+MTI or Dangerous Occurrence will only permit Scheme Projects to be selected from the drop down.

 What is a Scheme Project?

 Projects that meet the following requirements are defined as Scheme Projects for the purposes of the Scheme:

 Projects are considered to be directly funded when the Australian Government has responsibility for the project funding and development.
 The Scheme applies to projects that are directly funded where the value of the building contract is \$4 million or more (GST inclusive).